texastribune/armstrong.core.tt_sections/docs/index.rst

-.. armstrong.core.arm_sections documentation master file, created by sphinx-quickstart on Thu May 12 19:08:41 2011.
+.. armstrong.core.tt_sections documentation master file, created by sphinx-quickstart on Thu May 12 19:08:41 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.